qtlHD/qtlHD/doc/input/mapping_inputs.md

 Where the phenotype names are listed in the symbols file.
 The optional name row is ignored by qtlHD as it starts with a Hash symbol.

 Phenotypic values can have types.
-E.g. floating point (which is the default type), integer, binary, discrete, and perhaps ranges.
+For example, floating point (which is the default type), integer, binary, discrete, and perhaps ranges.
 These are defined in the header, using the phenotype names: